How to Promote in Deep Rock Galactic

 Promotion Benefits

 In addition to giving benefits to the promoted dwarf, the first promotion also grants access to the game’s endgame systems as well as new assignments.
-Bellow you will see some of the benefits that these promotions give.
+Below you will see some of the benefits that these promotions give.

 Dwarf benefits